canopy-js/canopy-js/README.md

 This is a [[Global Link]], and this is an explicit import reference: [[Global Link#Subtopic]].

 ```

-#### Advanced link syntax ####
+#### Additional link syntax ####

-If you want to make the link target and display text different from one another, there are several syntaxes you can use:
+If you want to make the link target and display text different, there are several syntaxes you can use:

 | Syntax name | If you write | Target name will be | Display text will be |